HIGH PERFORMANCE CLUSTER COMPUTING

 -a scalable multiprocessor system having a -cache-coherent nonuniform memory access architecture

--every processor has a global view of all of the memory
+-every processor has a global view of all of the memory.

 #Distributed systems